Payback (2017): Storylines

 At WrestleMania 33, Randy Orton defeated Bray Wyatt to win his ninth WWE Championship.
 On the following episode of SmackDown, Wyatt challenged Orton to a "House of Horrors" match and Orton accepted.
 Wyatt and the returning Erick Rowan then lost a tag team match against Orton and Luke Harper.
 On the April 10 episode of Raw, Wyatt was moved to the Raw brand as a result of the Superstar Shake-up, however, he was still allowed his non-title rematch with Orton, which was confirmed to happen at Payback.
 The next night on SmackDown, Orton faced Rowan.
 During the match, Wyatt appeared on the TitanTron, after which, Rowan attacked Orton with the steel steps and was disqualified.
 Wyatt similarly delivered promos about the House of Horrors match over the next couple of weeks on both Raw and SmackDown.
 Despite the match being originally scheduled for Orton's WWE Championship, it was later changed to a non-title match.

 At WrestleMania 33, The Hardy Boyz (Jeff Hardy and Matt Hardy) made their return to WWE and were inserted into the Raw Tag Team Championship fatal four-way ladder match, where they won the championship.
 The following night on Raw, former champions Luke Gallows and Karl Anderson invoked their rematch clause, however, they lost the match.
-Later that night, Cesaro and Sheamus defeated Enzo Amore and Big Cass, both teams who were also part of the title match at WrestleMania, to become the number one contenders for the tag titles, and the match was scheduled for Payback.
+Later that night, Cesaro and Sheamus defeated Enzo Amore and Big Cass, both teams who were also part of the title match at WrestleMania, to become the number one contenders for the championship, and the match was scheduled for Payback.